SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/03-Aggregate-Functions.md

 # The Aggregate Functions

-An **aggregate** function is used to performs calculations on multiple values then returning a single value.
+An **aggregate** function performs calculations on multiple values and then returns a single value.

 We have 5 main functions: